 The Regional ATFM concept has been described in the above from the perspective of a single ANSP.
 The concept readily applies to multiple ANSPs in the same region all implementing this form of ATFM/CDM.
-A key to the concept is that each ANSP would be responsible for implementing ATFM programs to airports and airspace within their own FIR according to the concept illustrated in this document.
-Information sharing between the ATFM systems would allow the users of any of the systems to have access to network-wide information.
-This includes Aircraft Operator access to controlled flights arriving to airports within the areas of responsibility of multiple ANSPs, and air traffic control tower access to ATFM information on departure flights destined for airspace and airports within the areas of responsibility of multiple ANSPs with CTOT and CTO reflecting delay intent from their respective TMIs.
+A key to the concept is that each ANSP would be responsible for implementing ATFM programs to airports and airspace within their area of respocibility according to the concept illustrated in this document.
+Information sharing between the ATFM systems would allow the users from any of the systems to have access to network-wide information.
+This includes Aircraft Operator access to controlled flights arriving at airports within the areas of responsibility of multiple ANSPs, and Air Traffic Control Tower access to ATFM information on departure flights bound to airspace and airports within the areas of responsibility of multiple ANSPs with CTOT and CTO reflecting delay intent from their respective ATFM measures.
 Details of the concept and procedures could be customized in each ANSP based on their individual operational requirements, but it is strongly recommended to keep the concept as consistent as possible across the region.
 Refer to paragraphs 4.70 to 4.78 for the details that can be adapted.
 Figure 7 provides an example of three networked ATFM nodes under the Regional ATFM concept.